NERC-CEH/observation-management-system/documentation/qc-checks/QualityControlRoutines.md

 ### Automated quality control methods for sensor data: a novel observatory approach (Taylor and Loescher 2013)

 Providing range, sigma, delta, step, null, and gap tests, they discuss a data-driven method to infer realistic bounds from historical data.
 At first sampling of data characteristics is discussed, such as sampling the minimum values for a given sensor over a window of N observations, before being replaced by an exponentially weighted moving average.
-Currently being tested.

-This is an extension of the work in Hasu & Aaltonen (2011).
+This appears to be an extension of the work in Hasu & Aaltonen (2011).

 ## Overall Flag Allocation